 E1.
-Special study options: Identify those programs available at your institution.
-Refer to the glossary for or definitions.

-Accelerated program Honors p rogram
+Special study options: Identify those programs as vailable at your institution.
+Refer to the glossary f or definitions.
+Accelerated program Cooperative education program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (ESL) Exchange student program (domestic) External degree program Other (specify): Honors program Independent study Internships Liberal arts/career combination Student-designed major Study abroad Teacher certification program Weekend college E2.

-Cooperative education program Independent e e e e e e e e e e e e e e e e e e e

-Cross-registration Internshi ps

-Distance learning Liberal ar ts/career combination

-esigned major

-Dual enrollment Study ab road

-English as a Second Language (ESL) Teacher certification program

-Exchange student program (domestic) Weekend college

-External degree program

-Other (specify):

-E2.
 Has been removed from the CDS.
 E3.
-Areas in which all or most students are required to complete some course work prior to gradu uation:

-Arts/fine arts Humanities

-Computer literacy Mathematics

-English (including composition) Philosophy

-· · · · · · · · · · · · · · · · · ogical or physical)

-History Social science

-Other (describe):

-Library Collections: The CDS publishers will collect library data place. again when a new Academic Lib raries Survey is in

-F. STUDENT L IFE

-F1.
-Percentages of first-time, first-year (freshman) students and a all degree-seeking undergraduate es enrolled in fall

-2007 who fit the following categories:

-First-time, first-year Undergraduates

-(freshman) students

-Percent who are from out of state (exclude international/nonresid

-aliens from the numerator and denominator) 2% 2%

-Percent of men who join fraternities 1% 1%

-Percent of women who join sororities 1% 1%

-Percent who live in college-owned, -operated, or -affiliated house 12%

-Percent who live off campus or commute 58% 88%

-Percent of students age 25 and older 3% 31%

-Average age of full-time students 18 22

-Average age of all students (full- and part-time) 19 24
+Areas in which all or most students are required d to complete some course work prior to gradu iation: ☐ Computer literacy☐ English (including composition)☐ Foreign languages Humanities Mathematics Philosophy Sciences (biological or physical) Social science Library Collections: The CDS publishers will collect place. t library data again when a new Academic Lib oraries Survey is in F. S STUDENT LIFE F1.
+Percentages of first-time, first-year (freshman) enrolled in Fall 2009 who fit the following category gories: ıdergraduates First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude internal 60 / aliens from the numerator and denominator) Percent of men who join fraternities 3% 5% 6% 3% Percent of women who join sororities 9% 3 / 0 4 % Percent who live in college-owned, -operated, or - 15% Percent who live off campus or commute 51% 85% Percent of students age 25 and older 4% 35% Average age of full-time students $\frac{270}{20}$ 23 Average age of all students (full- and part-time) 4% 20 20 4% 15% 85% 35% 23 25